Mari Jo Buhle: Career

 She served on the faculty of Brown University from 1972 until her retirement in 2009, where she was the first member of the faculty to hold a position dedicated to women's studies.
 She taught mainly on the history of American women, training students at the undergraduate and graduate levels in both the American Civilization and History departments.
 Buhle's own research began with a specialty in the history of American radicalism and expanded to include the history of the behavior sciences in the United States.
-Buhle has received fellowships from the Center for Research on Women at Wellesley College; the Bunting Institute (now the Radcliffe Institute) at Harvard University; and the John D. and Catherine T. MacArthur Foundation (1991-1996).
+Buhle has received fellowships from the Center for Research on Women at Wellesley College; the Bunting Institute (now the Radcliffe Institute) at Harvard University; and the John D. and Catherine T. MacArthur Foundation (1991–1996).

-Since the 1980s, Buhle, husband Paul, and Dan Georgakas have been co-writing and publishing Encyclopedia of the American Left, first published in 1990.
+Since the 1980s, Buhle, her husband Paul, and Dan Georgakas have been co-writing and publishing Encyclopedia of the American Left, first published in 1990.

 In 1991, Buhle was named a MacArthur Fellow.